Virtua Fighter

 Chugeki (肘撃) Right P Lau performs a forward advancing elbow strike.

-Taitou Risenkyaku (腿󠄀登裏旋脚) Press K while standing up from crouch Lau performs a forward advancing roundhouse kick that knocks down the opponent.
+Taitou Risenkyaku (腿󠄀登裏旋脚) Press K while standing up from crouch Lau performs a forward advancing roundhouse kick from a crouching position that knocks down the opponent on hit.

 Rekkakosen Kyaku (烈火虎尖脚) Up-right K Lau performs a low jumping high kick.
 It looks similar to Hishitai, but the gap for the attack to hit the opponent is shorter, making it easier to connect to other attacks.